LUXER ONE BLOG

 And the challenge doesn’t end at delivery and storage.
 Once the boxes are opened, some are shipped back as returns, while others create a trash or recycling headache.
 According to the report, issued in November 2018, over 40 percent of respondents said the large volumes of cardboard and packaging materials being disposed of have created a waste management challenge.

 Luxer One provides smart locker solutions for multifamily, retail, office, mail center, and university.
-Want to learn how we can help you manage your package problems?
+Want to learn how we can help you manage your package problems from online shopping?
 Reach out to a member of our team.

 RECENT POSTS